 North Carolina law allows for claims to be filed for intentional infliction of emotional distress when something substantial causes emotional trauma.
 The conduct must be extreme, outrageous, reckless, intentionally causes severe emotional distress.

 You must begin by establishing that the act was outrageous, which must be more than insulting or obnoxious.
 Then, you have to prove that the act was an intentional attempt to cause emotional distress or that the act was reckless with knowledge that emotional distress would result.
 Finally, you have to demonstrate the severity of the emotional distress.
 Intense distress may show as anxiety, depression, paranoia, or post traumatic stress disorder.

 Under North Carolina law, it is considered malicious prosecution to wrongfully initiate criminal proceedings against someone.
 The person must have intentionally caused the criminal action, without probable cause, with some intent other than obtaining a legal judgment, and which was ultimately dismissed in court.

+It is not bodily personal injury, but defamation of character and slander are serious.
+And can be complicated.
+This is why a personal injury lawyer may be required to “complicate things”.
 North Carolina defines defamation as intentionally defaming the name and reputation of the victim.
 Written defamation is known as libel, and verbal defamation is called slander.
 You must demonstrate that a defamatory statement was made, that the statement was false, and that the statement was published to a third party, causing injury to the plaintiff.

 In North Carolina, fraud is common.
 It is defined as an intentional and deliberate lie, relied upon by a third party, and causing tangible harm to the person who relied on the lie.